 The ideal temperature for good sleep is generally between 60 to 67 degrees Fahrenheit for most adults, according to the National Sleep Foundation.
 However, this can vary depending on the individual.
 Factors which could affect your ideal sleeping temperature include age and even gender.
 And your perfect temperature level can fluctuate during the night, depending on where your body is in its natural sleep cycle.

-For babies and toddlers, the ideal temperature for sleeping is between 65 to 70 degrees Fahrenheit.
+For babies and toddlers, the ideal temperature for sleeping is between 68 to 72 degrees Fahrenheit.
+It’s also important to note that the ideal humidity level for babies is the same as the recommended range for adults (30%-50%).

 Don’t forget that temperature is not the same as air humidity.
 The amount of moisture in the air can vary even if the room temperature stays the same.
 So, if your bedroom is at your ideal sleeping temperature, it can still be too humid or too dry.
 A relative humidity level outside of the recommended 30% to 50% range could be causing you to have a miserable night’s sleep.